Meet the Faculty

 Writer, composer, and educator developing an inquiry into spiral structure across art, ecology, and collective life.

-Described by Caribbean Beat Magazine as "a poet disguised as a songbird", Ruth Osman is a Guyanese singer, songwriter, poet and educator based in Trinidad and Tobago.
-Osman was a top-three finalist for the Brooklyn Caribbean Festival’s 2024 Elizabeth Nunez Award for Writers in the Caribbean.
+Described by Caribbean Beat Magazine as “a poet disguised as a songbird”, Ruth Osman is a Guyanese singer, songwriter, poet and educator based in Trinidad and Tobago.
+Osman was shortlisted for the Brooklyn Caribbean Festival’s 2025 Elizabeth Nunez Award for Writers in the Caribbean, and was a top-three finalist in the previous year.
 In 2022, she was shortlisted for the Bocas Lit Emerging Writers Fellowship.
-And her debut poetry collection, All Made of Longing, won Best First Book of Poetry and placed second in the Best Book of Poetry category of the Guyana Prize for Literature 2023.
+Her debut poetry collection, All Made of Longing, won Best First Book of Poetry and placed second in the Best Book of Poetry category of the Guyana Prize for Literature 2023.
 Her work has been published in MOKO: Caribbean Arts and Letters, Wildness, and Mulberry Literary, among others.
-Osman is currently articulating SpiraLogics, an interdisciplinary inquiry that explores the underlying logics of the spiral and offers conscious scaffolding for creative practice, learning, community organising, and ways of living.
+Osman is currently developing SpiraLogics, an interdisciplinary inquiry exploring spiral dynamics and offering conscious scaffolding for creative practice, learning, community organising, and ways of living.
+Her speculative fiction extends these inquiries into multiversal narratives centered on transformation, hybridity, and survival under pressure.
 She is also co-founder and facilitator of Weaving Wor(l)ds, an online poetry community.

 View profile →